coinbase/salus/docs/configuration.md

   service_name: circle_ci

 # Array[String] or String.
-# Array[String] - lists all the scanner to execute if Salus determines that
+# Array[String] - lists all the scanners to execute if Salus determines that
 #                 they are relevant to the source code in the repository.
 # String        - value of "all" or "none" which will use all defined scanners or none of them respectively.
 active_scanners: